zama-ai/concrete/docs/tutorial/minmax.md

 # Min/Max Operations

-Finding the minimum or maximum, of two numbers is not a native operation in Concrete, so it needs to be implemented using existing native operations (i.e., additions, clear multiplications, negations, table lookups).
+Finding the minimum or maximum of two numbers is not a native operation in Concrete, so it needs to be implemented using existing native operations (i.e., additions, clear multiplications, negations, table lookups).
 Concrete offers two different implementations for this.

 ## Chunked